From A Wiki of Ice and Fire

-Knights are the lowest rank of the nobility, this class is made of Landed knight, who have been given a keep and grant of land to administer.
+Knights are the lowest rank of the nobility.
+This class is made of landed knights, who have been given a keep and grant of land to administer.
 They have their own peasants and men-at-arms, and may even take sworn swords.
 Landed knights are sworn to fight for the lord who holds dominion over their land.
 While the wealthiest knights manage more land than the poorest lords, landed knights do not have the authority to deliver justice in their land.
 Rather, they must appeal to their liege lord.

 - Main article: Smallfolk

-Commoners or Smallfolk are the bottom of the social structure.
-They don't own lands or titles; they work the land of their lords, and don't have a say in their own governing.
+Commoners or smallfolk are the bottom of the social structure.
+They do not own lands or titles; they work the land of their lords, and do not have a say in their own governing.
 While this may seem similar to slavery, the difference is that commoners own themselves, and can make appeal to their local lord regarding violations of the law or general disagreements between parties; they are recognized as having a right to fair and just treatment by the nobility and society in general.
 Most Houses have laws protecting the local population from abuse or mistreatment, even by members of the nobility.
 However those laws differ and are enforced in varying degrees, mostly depending on the disposition of the local lord.

 Many of the tradesmen and craftsmen belong to guilds (notably the alchemists).

-There is little social mobility; odds are that if you are born a commoner, you'll never be able to rise above commoner status.
+There is little social mobility; odds are that if you are born a commoner, you will never be able to rise above commoner status.
 However, it does happen, and there several examples of people who have managed it.
 Varys was a common-born slave, and rose to be the spymaster of the Seven Kingdoms.
-Petyr Baelish was born a minor noble, almost a commoner, yet he was able to rise to be a member of the King's Small Council.
+Petyr Baelish was born a minor noble, almost a commoner, yet he was able to rise to be a member of the king's small council.

 - Warden, one of four commanders who exercise military functions for the north, east, south, and west of the Seven Kingdoms.